Raymond High School (Mississippi)

 Raymond High School is a public secondary school located in the town of Raymond, Mississippi (United States).
 It is part of the Hinds County School District.
 As of 2005, the school had met all federal requirements under the No Child Left Behind Act and received an achievement index rank of "3" (successful) from the state of Mississippi.
 It is one of two regional high schools serving Hinds County.
-The principal is Lorenzo Grimes.
+The principal is Charles Willis.

 Community

 Raymond High School is one of two high schools in the Hinds County School District.
 The other is Terry High School, in Terry, Mississippi.
 Raymond High draws students from Bolton, Edwards, Learned, Raymond, and Utica.

 During the 2005–06 school year, Raymond High School had 579 students.
 Of those students, 458 were African-American and 118 were Caucasian.
 Two students were of Hispanic descent, and one student was Asian.
 Ninth grade had 198 students, 10th grade had 152 students, 11th grade had 119 students, and 12th grade had 105 students.
 The school has about half the student population of Hinds County's other public high school, Terry High.

 Raymond High has experienced a significant growth in its student population over the last decade.

 Raymond accepted a small number of displaced students in the wake of Hurricane Katrina in 2005.
 Though most of those students have returned to their homes, a handful remained at the school.